Valheim-Modding/ValheimLib/README.md

 Simply download this release, make sure to follow the installation instructions above, and add the ValheimLib.dll as an assembly reference in your visual studio project.

+We also have an [ExampleMod](https://github.com/Valheim-Modding/ExampleMod) visual studio project that showcase some features of ValheimLib.

 Documentation will be included in the  *xmldocs*, and further information may be on the dedicated [ValheimModding wiki](https://github.com/Valheim-Modding/Wiki).
 Do not hestiate to ask in [the modding discord](https://discord.gg/RBq2mzeu4z) too!

 ## Changelog

+**0.0.9**

+* Helper for adding new mobs to spawning system

 **0.0.8**